Modeling Noisy Quantum Circuits Using Experimental Characterization

 Test circuits for characterizing noisy subcircuits generate results that include measurement noise.
 We use the noisy measurement model above to account for these behaviors when modeling the results from test circuits.
 For the SRO and ARO models discussed above, this directly estimates the probabilities expected to be observed for each register.
 We use this procedure when discussing the characterization below.

 We first characterize the subcircuit representing the Hadamard operation.
 The test circuit for a single Hadamard is defined with respect to the expected values for input states drawn from the computational basis, which yield a uniform superposition of binary results upon ideal measurement.
 We also use even-parity sequences of Hadamard gates as a second test to estimate noise in the subcircuit.
-These test circuits $T=\{T_H(\ket{0}),T_{HH}(\ket{0}),T_{4H}(\ket{0}),T_{6H}(\ket{0}),...,T_{nH}\}$ are used to characterize $S_H$ to yield $M_H(S_H,p_H)$.
+These test circuits $T=\{T_H(\ket{0}),T_{HH}(\ket{0}),T_{4H}(\ket{0}),T_{6H}(\ket{0}),...,T_{nH}\}$ are used to characterize the Hadamard gate to yield $M_H(T,p_H)$.

 We define test circuits for the \cnot operations that mirror the subcircuits used in the target application.
 For GHZ-state preparation, these are based on characterization of Bell-state preparation.
 The test circuit specification shown in Fig.~\ref{fig:CNOTnoise} produces the idealized result of a uniform distribution over perfectly correlated binary values.
-These test circuits are defined across all pairings of register elements as represented by Fig.~\ref{fig:GHZstatediagram}.
-For convenience, we will denote the Bell-state preparation subcircuit as $U_{\textrm{BS}}^{(j,k)} = U^{(j,k)}_{(\cnot)} H^{(j)}\ket{0_j,0_k}$.
+These test circuits may be defined across all pairings of register elements as represented by Fig.~\ref{fig:GHZstatediagram}.
+In particular, additional \cnot test circuits may be added to the set $g'$ from the set $g$, and additional \cnot test circuits for couplings not explicitly in $\mathcal{G}$ may be added as well.
+For convenience, we will denote the Bell-state preparation subcircuit as $U^{\textrm{BS}}_{(j,k)} = U_{(j,k)}^{(\cnot)} H_{(j)}\ket{0_j,0_k}$.